 - Core Facilities Assessment - Consult with the Cores to help establish the scope and budget of your project, coordinate funding applications, and for investigator-focused training opportunities.

 - Requesting Letters of Support/Commitment - Learn how to strengthen your proposal by requesting a letter of support or a letter of commitment for cost sharing from the leadership of Michigan Medicine or the Medical School.

 - Budgeting Research Proposals - A list of common components in proposal budgets, including information about Budgeting and Justifications, Full Cost Budgeting, and Facility & Administrative Costs (F&A or Indirect Costs).

-- Budget Templates - Compiled by the Grant Review & Analysis Office in the Medical School Office of Research, this page provides a variety of budget templates, including embedded formulas in editable Excel spreadsheet(s).
+- Budget Templates - This page provides a variety of budget templates, including embedded formulas in editable Excel spreadsheet(s).

 - Fact Sheets & Hot Topics - Find Michigan Medicine facts and figures for your proposal.

 - NIH Requirements for My Bibliography and eRA Commons - A video and slide presentation created by the U-M Office of Research and Sponsored Projects related to the NIH Public Access Policy.